The New York Post reported that the incident happened in February on an Airbus A321 departing from Frankfurt (Germany) to Seville (Spain).

 According to the report, the co-pilot was "pale, sweating and showing abnormal motor movements," forcing the captain to call the flight attendant for assistance.

-The co-pilot said he did not know how long he had been unconscious.
+The co-pilot said he did not know how long he was unconscious.
 He only remembered flying over the city of Zaragoza and then finding himself being treated by the flight crew and doctors.

 "The loss of consciousness occurred so quickly that the co-pilot was unable to inform anyone of his condition," the report said.